GRAP-UdL-AT/ak_sm_recorder/TEMPLATE.md

 # AK_SM_RECORDER
-A simple GUI recorder based on Python to manage Azure Kinect camera devices in standalone mode.
+A simple GUI recorder based on Python to manage Azure Kinect camera devices in a standalone mode.

 Lorem ipsum